JohnTendik/jtrt-tables/README.txt

 = Do I need to know any HTML/CSS to use this plugin? =

 No, everything happens in the backend using a live representation of your table.
 You can manually select which columns to hide on the tablet and mobile sizes just by clicking your mouse.

+= My table wont show up, I'm getting a cannot found error =

+This is mainly caused by the plugin having issues saving to the backend.
+This issue is usually caused by updating the plugin from previous versions.
+If you encounter this issue and you upgraded plugins, simply re-install the new version after removing the previous.

+= My links/images wont show up in the front end =

+If you can see your images/links in the backend but not on the frontend, then that means you have to set your column type to "html".
+The plugin does html character escaping unless you specify not to in the column options.

 == Screenshots ==